 Once you have created your template, you can navigate back to your invoice preferences and use the dropdown boxes to select the appropriate email template to send as your new invoice, payment confirmation, due date approaching, or past due notification reminder.

 Create your meeting scheduler with your set availability and connect it to your calendar to basically put your scheduling on auto-pilot.
 When you set up your confirmation & reminder, you can use the dropdown to select your email template to send a custom meeting confirmation.

 When you create your email template, You can use the "Meetings" tokens to include the meeting name as well as other reminders within your custom confirmation email.

 After you create your form, click settings in the upper left.
 Use the drop down to choose the email template that you'd like to automatically send every time someone fills out a form.

-In your form, make sure you have used the lead capture block to properly direct the automatic email response.
+In your form, make sure you have mapped the email address to "Email."

 In your email template, you'll want to use the tokens for "Form submission."
 This will automatically pull information that was entered in the lead capture block in the form.